When is Red Nose Day on TV? Everything you need to know about Comic Relief 2019

 — emma freud 🔴 (@emmafreud) December 13, 2018

 Lord Sugar’s celebrity edition returns for the first time in ten years for a special Comic Relief edition.
-The Apprentice host will be flanked by his usual advisors, Karren Brady and Claude Littner, with the contestants yet to be announced.
+The Apprentice host will be flanked by his usual advisors, Karren Brady and Claude Littner.

 Hoping to scale the 5,895-metre peak are: